Federated Search Overview

 Authentication and credentials information

-SharePoint Enterprise Search supports the following types of federated locations:
+Search Server 2008 supports the following types of federated locations:

-OpenSearch 1.0/1.1 The RSS feed for any remote SharePoint site’s results page, or any searchable feed that supports the OpenSearch standard, and returns search results in structured XML format (for example, RSS or Atom results).
+**OpenSearch 1.0/1.1 **The RSS feed for any remote search server's results page, or any searchable feed that supports the OpenSearch standard, and returns search results in structured XML format (for example, RSS or Atom results).

 You can federate to other repositories by building a lightweight interface that exposes the repository with a searchable XML feed.
 You can then create an OpenSearch location that connects to the lightweight interface.
-For more information about how to expose repositories as searchable XML feeds, see Architecture Guidance for Building Federated Search Connectors.
+For more information about how to expose repositories as searchable XML feeds, see Architecture Guidance for Building Federated Search Connectors [Search Server 2008].

 Query and More Results Link Templates